This 1 Transportation Stock Could Beat Earnings: Why It Should Be on Your Radar

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

 The final step today is to look at a stock that meets our ESP qualifications.
-Alaska Air Group (ALK) earns a #3 (Hold) 30 days from its next quarterly earnings release on April 28, 2022, and its Most Accurate Estimate comes in at -$1.57 a share.
+Saia (SAIA) earns a #2 (Buy) 27 days from its next quarterly earnings release on April 27, 2022, and its Most Accurate Estimate comes in at $2.74 a share.

-Alaska Air Group's Earnings ESP sits at 2.45%, which, as explained above, is calculated by taking the percentage difference between the -$1.57 Most Accurate Estimate and the Zacks Consensus Estimate of -$1.61.
-ALK is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $2.74 Most Accurate Estimate and the $2.62 Zacks Consensus Estimate, Saia has an Earnings ESP of 4.48%.
+Investors should also know that SAIA is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported